 Within the plane of the LOWFS pick-offs will be an unobstructed aperture to pass a 40x60 arcsecond rectangular field of view to a narrow-field, high Strehl relay.
 Although the science instruments require only a 40 arcsecond field of view (FOV), the larger 40x60 arcsecond rectangle was chosen to increase the patrol field of the natural guide star wavefront sensor.
 The optical path is shown in Figure 6.
-Directly after the focal plane, a fold mirror directs the light perpendicular to its original direction to allow space for following optics (specifically the MEMs deformable mirror package) within the LOWFS pick-off packages.
+Directly after the focal plane, a fold mirror directs the light perpendicularly to its original direction to allow space for following optics (specifically the MEMs deformable mirror package) within the LOWFS pick-off mechanisms.

-The narrow-field relay of the KNGAO consists of two unmatched OAP mirrors producing a 25mm pupil image on the tweeter DM and a f/46 output beam to feed the NIR imager, the deployable integral field spectrograph (dIFS), and the natural guide star wavefront sensor (NGS WFS).
-The tweeter deformable mirror is a 64x64 actuator MEMs device accommodating a 25mm diameter pupil.
+The narrow-field relay of the KNGAO consists of two unmatched OAP mirrors producing a 24mm pupil image on the tweeter DM and an output beam to feed the NIR imager, the integral field spectrograph (IFS), and the natural guide star wavefront sensor (NGS WFS).
+The tweeter deformable mirror is a 64x64 actuator MEMs device with 0.4mm actuator centers.
 The tweeter mirror has an incidence angle of 10°.
+The MEMs device will be mounted on a "slow" tip-tilt stage, as discussed in KAON 669, to provide a steering mirror that can be used for differential tracking, compensation of differential atmospheric refraction, or fine guidance and centering on a spaxel or detector.
+The performance requirements of this steering platform are outlined in KAON 669.
+A specific platform that will accommodate the tight spatial constraints within the LOWFS package has not yet been identified, and remains as work for the PDR.

-Using Equation (1), we can determine the focal length of the OAP needed to produce a collimated beam with a 25mm telescope primary image on the tweeter DM.
-In this case, we substitute $F{OAP2}$ for $F{tel}$ and $d{DM1}$ for $d{PM}$ , to get $F{OAP3} = 341.5$ mm, or exactly $\frac{1}{4}$ th the focal length of OAP1.
-The pupil, at the end of the first relay, is telecentric, so the tweeter DM lies $F{OAP3}$ away from OAP3.
-The requirements dictated a focal ratio greater than f/45 for the beam exiting the relay, in order to provide space an optical switchyard and instruments. $F{OAP4}$ is thus 3 times larger than $F{OAP3}$ , or 1024.5mm.
-It is located exactly one focal length away from the tweeter mirror, to provide a telecentric beam for the instruments.
+Using Equation (1), we can determine the focal length of the OAP needed to produce a collimated beam with a 24mm telescope primary image on the tweeter DM (this corresponds to 60x60 subapertures).
+In this case, we substitute F{OAP2} for F{tel} and d{DM1} for d{PM} , to get F{OAP3} =327.9mm.
+The pupil at the output of the first relay is telecentric, so the tweeter DM lies F{OAP3} away from OAP3.
+The requirement FR-1500 dictated a focal ratio greater than f/40 for the beam exiting the relay, in order to provide space for an optical switchyard and instruments.
+F{OAP4} is thus 3 times larger than F{OAP3} , or 987.7mm.
+This provides an output focal ratio of 3xf/13.66 or f/40.98.
+OAP4 is located exactly one focal length away from the tweeter mirror, to provide a telecentric beam for the instruments.

 A switchyard mirror, at 400mm beyond OAP4, directs the beam to the science instrument(s).
 The incident angle of the mirror is 20°.
-This mirror could, in principal, be used to direct the beam to other instrument locations, including below and above the optical plane.
-This allows easy expansion of KNGAO to feed additional instruments in the future.
+Although access to a visitor instrument port is not a requirement of the NGAO relay, this mirror could, in principal, be used to direct the beam to other instrument locations, including below and above the optical plane, or across the LGS WFS beam to an instrument at the location of the movable DSM table.
+This allows expansion of KNGAO to feed additional instruments in the future.